-- ENTR 3305 The Art of the Pitch
+ENTR 3305 - The Art of the Pitch

-- ENTR 3370 Society, Innovation and Enterprise
+ENTR 3370 - Society, Innovation and Enterprise

-- ENTR 4332 Venture Launch
+ENTR 4332 - Venture Launch

-- ENTR 4343 Growing the Enterprise
+ENTR 4343 - Growing the Enterprise

-- ENTR 4344 Corporate Innovation and Entrepreneurship
+ENTR 4344 - Corporate Innovation and Entrepreneurship

-- ENTR 4433 Business Plan Development
+ENTR 4433 - Business Plan Development

-- SINV 3305 Agents of Social Change
+SINV 3305 - Agents of Social Change

 MINOR IN INTERNATIONAL BUSINESS

 A series of international business courses has been designed for students who want to participate in the global economy, international trade, marketing goods and services internationally, increasing the competitiveness of an organization through co-operation with foreign partners or suppliers or even establishing a business venture beyond Canadian borders.
 In the completion of these international business courses, students have an opportunity to earn a Forum for International Trade Training diploma.

 Required courses:

-- INBU 2201 Cross Cultural Management
+INBU 2201 - Cross Cultural Management

-- INBU 3301 Global Business Environment
+INBU 3301 - Global Business Environment

-- INBU 3302 International Marketing
+INBU 3302 - International Marketing

-- INBU 3304 Global Supply Chain Management

-- INBU 3305 International Market Entry Strategy

-Plus any one (1) of the following:
+Five of the following:

-FNCE 3302 - International Finance

-- INBU 2299, 3399 Directed Readings

-- INBU 3306 International Trade Research

-- INBU 3307 International Trade Law

-- INBU 3730 Special Topics in International Business

-- INBU 4408 International Trade Management

-- No more than one Directed Readings course in a single discipline can be used for graduation purposes.

-MINOR IN INTERNATIONAL BUSINESS AND ECONOMICS

-This is an interdisciplinary minor that will give the students a theoretical and practical perspective on an area that can only grow in importance in an increasingly globalized world market.
+CNST 2233 - Canada in Comparative and International Perspective FNCE 3302 - International Finance INBU 3304 - Global Supply Chain Management INBU 3305 - International Market Entry Strategy INBU 3306 - International Trade Research INBU 3307 - International Trade Law INBU 4408 - International Trade Management PLSC 3485 - The Politics of the International Economic Order PLSC 3489 - Foreign Policies of the Major Powers Any Language course (up to two language courses) MINOR IN INTERNATIONAL BUSINESS AND ECONOMICS This is an interdisciplinary minor that will give the students a theoretical and practical perspective on an area that can only grow in importance in an increasingly globalized world market.
 Students will benefit from the opportunity to study the interrelated fields of International Business and Economics.
 Required courses:

 ECON 1101 - Principles of Microeconomics

 ECON 1103 - Principles of Macroeconomics

 INBU 3301 - Global Business Environment

-- Five of the following (at least one must be chosen from this group):
+Five of the following (at least one must be chosen from this group):

-- ECON 2221 International Trade

 ECON 2229 - International Money and Finance

+ECON 2221 - International Trade

 One of: